Seananigans/Finance/README.md

     * Strategy Classes for different strategies (strategies/bollinger_strategy.py, learner_strategy.py)
 * Soon to come:
     * A Reinforcement learning agent that develops its own strategy for buying and selling stocks (Q_Learner.py)
-* The easiest way to run the code is by running `spy.py` in the ml4t folder. `spy.py` runs a BagLearner on current data from the yahoo finance API.
-This will query Adjusted Closing prices over the past year for all ticker symbols in the S&P 500.

 2) How to get this code?
 * Clone the repository from github: